hmrc/assets-frontend/assets/patterns/add-to-a-list/README.md

 {{ example('add-to-list-delete-director.html') }}
 {{ markup('add-to-list-delete-director.html') }}

-{{ image('Animated example of deleting a director from the list that asks a yes-no question for them to confirm they want to delete the specific director', 'add-to-list-delete.gif') }}
+{{ image('Animated example of deleting a director from the list that asks a yes-no question for them to confirm they want to delete the specific director.', 'add-to-list-delete.gif') }}

 ### Change something on the list